wordshaker/jesswhite_4/_posts/2018-04-05-whatsupinnotts-post.md

 ### Meetups

 There are currently over 30 tech meetups arranged in Nottingham.
 A list of the event and times can be found at [Nottingham.Digital](https://nottingham.digital/).
+The topics range from generalist, to specific technologies.
+Some are based around talks and workshops, some have a focus on providing a safe and and inclusive space, some are an opportunity just to meet in a pub and have a chat.

+Anyone can attend meetups.
+Some allow under-18s, some don't (please ask the organisers) and there are numerous reasons why you should attend them.

+- **Get inspired** : Not just by the talks (which are normally pretty great) but also by the people you meet.
+Chat to them, find out what cool things they are doing.
+You might find a new technology or product you want to apply.

+- **Meet people in the industry** : There is a lot of work in Nottingham and a lot of different companies.
+Meetups are a great way to meet people you mind potentially be working with in the future (professionally or at a hackathon... _hint, hint_).

+- **They are fun** : It's always fun to socialise!
+Make friends!
+Do something a bit different

+- **They are free** : hows that for lowering a boundary!
+It won't even cost you a penny.

+There are so many different types of meetup there will definitely be at least one that's right for you.

 <br/>
 <div style="text-align:center; width:80%; margin-left: 10%;" markdown="1">